 The approach that we take with MockBox is a dynamic and minimalistic approach.
 Why dynamic?
 Well, because we dynamically transform target objects into mock form at runtime.
 The API for the mocking factory is very easy to use and provides you a very simplistic approach to mocking.

-$()style method calls so you can easily distinguish when using or mocking methods, properties, etc. So what can MockBox do for me?
+We even use $()style method calls so you can easily distinguish when using or mocking methods, properties, etc. So what can MockBox do for me?

 Create mock objects for you and keep their methods intact (Does not wipe methods, so you can do method spys, or mock helper methods)

 Create mock objects and wipe out their method signatures

 Create stub objects for objects that don't even exist yet.
 So you can build to interfaces and later build dependencies.

 Decorate instantiated objects with mocking capabilities (So you can mock targeted methods and properties; spys)

 Mock internal object properties, basically do property injections in any internal scope